soldair/node-walkdir/readme.md

 ###fail
 when stat or read fails on a path somewhere in the walk and it is not your target path you get a fail event instead of error.
 This is handy if you want to find places you dont have access too.

-###end
-fired when the entire tree has been read and emitted.

 ## notes